microsoft/ApplicationInsights-JS/API-reference.md

 <a name="setAuthenticatedUserContext"></a>
 ### setAuthenticatedUserContext

-    setAuthenticatedUserContext(authenticatedUserId: string, accountId?: string)
+    setAuthenticatedUserContext(authenticatedUserId: string, accountId?: string, storeInCookie = false)

-Set the authenticated user id and the account id in this session.
+Set the authenticated user id and the account id.
 Use this when you have identified a specific signed-in user.
 Parameters must not contain spaces or ,;=|

+The method will only set the `authenticatedUserId` and `accountId` for all events in the current page view.
+To set them for all events within the whole session, you should either call this method on every page view or set `storeInCookie = true`.

  Parameter | Description
 ---|---